Jan 07,2023

 Lock out moisture and oxygen

-When storing your bath bombs in a cupboard or draw, you should also keep them in airtight Ziploc bags or sealed plastic containers.
+When storing your bath bombs in a cupboard or drawer, you should also keep them in airtight Ziploc bags or sealed plastic containers.
 This helps to reduce exposure to oxygen and moisture, both of which can damage the integrity of the ingredients.

 Keep similar scents together